sourtin/igem15-sw/README.md

     git submodule init
     git submodule update

-For wifi access, you may need to find the right wifi driver for your dongle (TODO: list of common drivers) and edit raspi_conf/hostapd.conf (`nano raspi_conf/hostapd.conf`) - here you can also change the broadcast wifi network name and password.
+We've set it all up for you, but for further configuring wifi access, you can edit raspi_conf/hostapd.conf (`nano raspi_conf/hostapd.conf`) - here you can change the broadcast wifi network name and password.

 _NOTE: At this point, if you have opted for a smaller microSD card, it may be necessary to provide some extra storage until after setup.sh has been run (after which you may remove the extra storage).
 Plug in a USB stick of at least 4GB capacity and make sure it is formatted to ext2+.
 Mount this partition on ~/tmp (format and mount by running ```mkdir -p ~/tmp; sudo mkfs.ext4 /dev/sda1; sudo mount /dev/sda1 ~/tmp``` where /dev/sda1 should be replaced with the device file represented by your usb storage device) and follow the next steps as usual._